Mobsites/Blazor.AppDrawer/README.md

 * Microsoft.AspNetCore.Components.Web (>= 3.1.2)

 ## Design and Development
-The design and development of this Blazor component was heavily guided by Steve Sanderson's [talk](https://youtu.be/QnBYmTpugz0) and [example](https://github.com/SteveSandersonMS/presentation-2020-01-NdcBlazorComponentLibraries), in which he outlines the best approach to building and deploying a reusable component library.
+The design and development of this Blazor component was heavily guided by Microsoft's [Steve Sanderson](https://blog.stevensanderson.com/).
+He outlines a superb approach to building and deploying a reusable component library in this [presentation](https://youtu.be/QnBYmTpugz0) and [example](https://github.com/SteveSandersonMS/presentation-2020-01-NdcBlazorComponentLibraries).

 As for the non-C# implementation of this library, obviously Google's MDC Navigation Drawer [docs](https://material.io/develop/web/components/drawers/) were consulted.